kingometal/ising/README.md

 # Compile instructions:
-The bash script "compile.sh" does the job.
-It creates an executable ising.x and runs it on a 100x100 lattice with magnification of 3
+Simply run "make".
+An executable ising.x would be created and run on a 100x100 lattice with magnification of 3

 # Prerequisites:
 The following packages are required to compile it: